Akuukis/LiquidHumanity/Readme.md

 -------------------------------------------------------------------------------
 > Target: 700 words

-axiom: most of states are interested to do something.
+[ Intro: What is the “goal”?
+What means the word “side”?
+What this chapter is about? ]

 The first interesting conclusion from agent types is that only NGOs are directly and inheretly aligned with the given goal.
 Corporations and illicit groups are opponents, but states and international organizations are neutral.

+The first interesting conclusion from agent types is that only NGOs are directly and inherently aligned with the given goal.
+Corporations and illicit groups are opponents, but states and international organizations are neutral.
-- *Illicit groups* are organized similar to corporations and seeks either profits or ideological goals, but by dirty means and within illegal industries that are directly opposed to goals for humanity - human trafficing, heavy drug cartels, mafia and etc. Those are opponents.
+- *Illicit* groups are organized similar to corporations and seek either profits or ideological goals.
+But they are doing it by dirty means and within illegal industries that are directly opposed to goals for humanity, for example, human trafficking, heavy drug cartels, mafia and etc. These groups are the opponents.
 - *Corporations* are primary profit-seekers, and thus logically would contribute to the only if that will increase their profits or at least won't harm it.
-Furthermore, these profits are distributed to special interests insteads of good for the whole humanity.
-Of course it would be easy to align goals with some of the corporations, but not all of them (for example try ending war without harming military industry, or slavery without harming human trafficing cartels), and lots of them are somewhere in the middle.
+Furthermore, these profits are distributed to special interests instead of good for the whole humanity.
+Of course it would be easy to align goals with some of the corporations, but not all of them (for example try ending war without harming military industry), and lots of them are somewhere in the middle.
 Thus I would say that corporations aren't foes as long they don't hinder the given goals of humanity, but in the same time are not friends as their inherit motivation is not aligned with goals of humanity.

-- *NGOs* are the best friends.
+- *NGOs* are the best friends of humanity.
 First, they are driven by goals of humanity as a core principle, in their own way in their own discipline.
 Obviously they have income (as well material donations and voluntary work) and expenses as corporations do, but we may say that they commit all profits towards humanity.
-Understandably, their goals not always coincide with goals of nation-states or corporations - for example Red Cross provide healthcare to rebels in name of "Everyone has right to health" or internet activists makes freely available otherwise expensive scientific papers in name of "Information should be free".
+Understandably, their goals not always coincide with goals of nation-states or corporations - for example Red Cross provides healthcare to rebels in name of "Everyone has a right to health" or internet activists makes freely available otherwise expensive scientific papers in name of "Information should be free".
 Obviously, there's a still ongoing discussion whenever that's legal (concept of nation-state) to aid enemy of nation-state, and the answer may vary from nation-state to nation-state.
 Or if that's legal to steal information to share it with humanity, or even if term "stealing" can be applied to information as nothing is lost in contrast to stealing resources.
 Also, even slavery once was legal.
 So let's assume that everything which advances goals of humanity and is in interests of nation-states will eventually be recognized as legal.
 - *States* are interesting.
 Theoretically it is a form how population organizes itself and should be concerned only about internal affairs, external security and wellbeing of state (whatever it means), but practically in literature there's divergent thought of what nation-state is about.
 But in practice corruption, populism and lobbying of special interests are prevailing problems in states that question the basic assumption that it cares first for its population.
-The good news is that state's goals are not in conflict with goals of humanity, but the bad news is that humanity isn't first priority of states.
+The good news is that state's goals are not in conflict with goals of humanity, but the bad news is that humanity isn't the first priority of states.
 - *International institutions* have a clearly set formal that mostly is aligned or doesn't conflict with goals of humanity.
-Therefore internation institutions can be regarded as at least neutrals for the of humanity.
+Therefore international institutions can be regarded as at least neutrals for humanity.

-The resulting enduser of given goals is humanity itself, so results should be owned by humanity and actions should be accountable to humanity - this implies transparency, sharing and co-participation.
+The resulting end user of given goals is humanity itself, so results should be owned by humanity and actions should be accountable to humanity - this implies transparency, sharing and co-participation.